kfrostare-Interviews/React_Portfolio/README.md

 Did you click the link?
 Do you like what you see?
 Maybe even a little jealous.
 That's ok - you can have one of your very own by just [Forking this Repo](https://github.com/kfrostare/React_Portfolio).

 ### Behind the scenes
-The Banana Prtfolio has been created using ReactJS, React Router, NPM, Webpack and Semantic UI.
+The Banana Portfolio has been created using ReactJS, React Router, NPM, Webpack and Semantic UI.
 Below are additional external people and places who also helped make this project possible.

 ### Thanks for